janzejdlik/RustPortfolio/README.md

 Replace the content of your "main.rs" file with this project's "main.rs" file.

-The first file "main.rs" sends message to a desired server.
+File "main.rs" sends message to a desired server.
 Multiple clients can be used as the same time.

 Here are the dependencies for the client "main.rs":